tlackemann/hubert/README.md

 ## How It Works

-hubert automatically checks the status of your Hue lights every 30 or so seconds and records the information to a Cassandra database.
+Hubert automatically checks the status of your Hue lights every 30 or so seconds and records the information to a Cassandra database.
 A python cron then reads the information and makes predictions on based on the current conditions.

 ### Learning

-The first few weeks of data collection are to train the linear regression model. hubert does not start altering the state of your lights until enough data (currently 50,000 data points) has been collected and the rate of error is within an acceptable limit.
+The first few weeks of data collection are to train the linear regression model.
+Hubert does not start altering the state of your lights until enough data (currently 50,000 data points) has been collected and the rate of error is within an acceptable limit.